astampoulis/makam-paper-funpearl/makamcode/11-related.md

 support in the form of higher-order abstract syntax makes the \lamprolog setting significantly different from Racket.

-The recent development of a methodology for developing type systems as macros
+The recent development of a methodology for developing **type systems as macros** by
 \citet{racket-type-systems-as-macros} is a great validation of the Racket approach and is especially relevant to our use case, as it has been used to encode type systems similar to ML.
 The integration that this methodology provides with the rest of the Racket ecosystem offers a number of advantages,